redis/redis-doc/topics/indexes.md

-Secondary indexing with Redis
+# Secondary indexing with Redis

-===
+There are two general ways to create indexes on secondary attributes in Redis.

+* Use native Redis data structures to index secondary attributes manually.
+* Use the [RediSearch module](https://oss.redislabs.com/redisearch/) to create secondary indexes declaratively and query those indexes using a built-in query language.

+If you're interested in learning more about RediSearch, see the [official tutorial](https://github.com/RediSearch/redisearch-getting-started), the [RediSearch docs](https://oss.redislabs.com/redisearch/), or this [RediSearch video explainer](https://www.youtube.com/watch?v=B10nHEdW3NA).

+If you want to build secondary indexes with native Redis data structures, then read on.

-Redis is not exactly a key-value store, since values can be complex data structures.
-However it has an external key-value shell: at API level data is addressed by the key name.
-It is fair to say that, natively, Redis only offers *primary key access*.
-However since Redis is a data structures server, its capabilities can be used for indexing, in order to create secondary indexes of different kinds, including composite (multi-column) indexes.
+## Using Redis data structures to index data

+It's fair to say that, natively, Redis only offers *primary key access*.
+However, since Redis is a data structures server, you can use the built-in data structures to create secondary indexes of different kinds, including composite (multi-column) indexes.

 This document explains how it is possible to create indexes in Redis using the following data structures:

 * Sorted sets to create secondary indexes by ID or other numerical fields.
-* Sorted sets with lexicographical ranges for creating more advanced secondary indexes, composite indexes and graph traversal indexes.
+* Sorted sets with lexicographical ranges for creating more advanced secondary indexes, composite indexes, and graph traversal indexes.
 * Sets for creating random indexes.
-* Lists for creating simple iterable indexes and last N items indexes.
+* Lists for creating simple iterable indexes and index on the  "last _N_ items*.

-Implementing and maintaining indexes with Redis is an advanced topic, so most users that need to perform complex queries on data should understand if they are better served by a relational store.
-However often, especially in caching scenarios, there is the explicit need to store indexed data into Redis in order to speedup common queries which require some form of indexing in order to be executed.
+Implementing and maintaining indexes with Redis is an advanced topic;
+users who need to perform complex queries on data maybe want to consider the [RediSearch module](https://oss.redislabs.com/redisearch/), the [RedisGraph module](https://oss.redislabs.com/redisgraph/), or a relational store.
+However, you can often get away with using native Redis structure if you have simple querying requirements.
+We discuss some techniques below.

-Simple numerical indexes with sorted sets
+### Simple numerical indexes with sorted sets
-===

-The simplest secondary index you can create with Redis is by using the sorted set data type, which is a data structure representing a set of elements ordered by a floating point number which is the *score* of each element.
+The simplest secondary index you can create with Redis uses the sorted set data type, which is a data structure representing a set of elements ordered by a floating point number, which is the *score* of each element.
 Elements are ordered from the smallest to the highest score.

-Since the score is a double precision float, indexes you can build with vanilla sorted sets are limited to things where the indexing field is a number within a given range.
+Since the score is a double precision float, indexes you can build with vanilla sorted sets are limited to things where the indexed field is a number within a given range.

-The two commands to build these kind of indexes are `ZADD` and `ZRANGEBYSCORE` to respectively add items and retrieve items within a specified range.
+The two commands to build these kind of indexes are `ZADD` and `ZRANGEBYSCORE`. `ZADD` adds items to a sorted set; `ZRANGEBYSCORE` retrieves items within a specified range.

 For instance, it is possible to index a set of person names by their